jfzhang95/pytorch-deeplab-xception/README.md

     cd pytorch-deeplab-xception
     ```

+1. Configure your dataset path in [mypath.py](https://github.com/jfzhang95/pytorch-deeplab-xception/blob/master/mypath.py)

-1. You can train deeplab v3+ using xception or resnet as backbone.
+2. You can train deeplab v3+ using xception or resnet as backbone.

     To train DeepLabV3+ on Pascal VOC 2012, please do:
     ```Shell